joroinnoroff/joroinnoroff/README.md

 **Welcome to my profile**

 - 🔭 I’m currently working on  www.gatestemmer.no
-- 🌱 I’m currently learning Front end & design at Noroff Oslo
+- 🌱 I’m currently learning Front end & mobile development at Høyskolen Kristiania

 - 💬 Ask me about what ever is on your mind
 - 📫 How to reach me: